Ilyas Chouaref

-Ilyas Chouaref (born 12 December 2000) is a French professional footballer who plays as a winger for Swiss club Sion.
+Ilyas Chouaref (born 12 December 2000) is a professional footballer who plays as a winger for Swiss Super League club Sion.
+Born in France, he plays for the Malta national team.

 Club career

 Chouaref is a youth product of LB Châteauroux.
-He made his debut with them in a 2–1 Ligue 2 loss to Le Havre ACon 4 December 2018.
-On 1 Octobe 2019, he signed a professional contract with the club.
+He made his debut with them in a 2–1 Ligue 2 loss to Le Havre AC on 4 December 2018.
+On 1 October 2019, he signed a professional contract with the club.

 On 12 June 2022, Chouaref transferred to Sion in Switzerland.

 International career

-Born in France, Chouaref is of Moroccan descent.
-He is a youth international for France.
+Born in France, Chouaref is of Moroccan and Maltese descent.
+He was a youth international for France.
+On 18 February 2025, Bjorn Vassallo, president of the Malta FA confirmed that Chouaref had obtained Maltese citizenship.

+On 21 March 2025, Chouaref made his debut for Malta against Finland in a World Cup qualifying match, starting and playing the full 90 minutes in a 0–1 loss.